-In addition to holding a minimum level of liquidity in cash and near-cash equivalents, the Company uses cash flow forecasts and cumulative maturity gap analysis to assess and monitor its liquidity requirements and risk level.
+In addition to holding a minimum level of liquidity in the form of cash and near cash equivalents, the Company uses cash flow forecasts and cumulative maturity gap analysis to assess and monitor its liquidity requirements and risk level.

 The funding liquidity is managed by proper planning of cash flow needs.